-We intend to use the net proceeds from this offering to reduce our aggregate indebtedness, as well as to pay related premiums, interest and expenses.
-After giving effect to the Refinancing and the application of the proceeds from this offering, our aggregate indebtedness will be approximately \$ million on an as adjusted basis as of May 4, 2014.
+We intend to use the net proceeds from this offering to repay a portion of term loan debt outstanding under the new senior secured credit facility, as well as to pay accrued interest and related expenses.
+After giving effect to the Refinancing and the application of the proceeds from this offering, our aggregate indebtedness will be approximately \$\text{million on an as adjusted basis as of May 4, 2014.
 See "Use of Proceeds" and "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources."